Skip to Main Content

 About The Authors

-Jackie Cole has studied Bön for over two decades and has many contacts in the worldwide Bön community.
+Jackie Cole has studied Bön for more than two decades and has taken many retreats with the main characters of the book, who have given their blessings and permission to share their story.
 She lives in Galveston, Texas.

 Product Details